knhash/knhash.github.io/_posts/2024-04-14-sticky-toffee.md

 ||7.
 Place dollops on plate, freeze|
 ||8.
 Serve chilled on toothpicks|

-### Stop here if all you wanted was the recipe
+_Stop here if all you wanted was the recipe_

-Cooking should be fun, following recipes is kinda boring.
-So I make it a point to read a recipe _once_ and then wing stuff along the way, hoping to keep things edible while turning into interesting and exciting culinary destinations.
-I follow _the hand-wavy way_ of cooking, as evidenced by the recipe above.
+### Detailed follow-along, mistakes welcome

 Even before I started, mother was making a traditional new year's festive dish called Chitranna - a tangy raw mango rice dish - which involved some grated raw mangos.
 Immediately I switched gears to make mango bite instead of toffee.